rkrhlikar/libcamera-rs/README.md

-# Safe Rust Bindings for ibcamera
+# Safe Rust Bindings for Libcamera

 This is still under development, but is able to open a camera and send/receive requests/responses.